-- 1. Solo Performance at least 2 minutes - 2.
-Ensemble Performance at least 1 minute - 3.
-Discussion with examiner approx. 3 minutes, focusing on your choices, composers, background, technical challenges and style conventions. - It is compulsory that you are a member of the Senior Choir AND you are a member of at least one ensemble (if you are an instrumentalist).
-These activities will directly support your musical development in all elements of the GCSE Music course.
+1. Solo Performance - at least 2 minutes

+2. Ensemble Performance - at least 1 minute

+3. Discussion with examiner - approx. 3 minutes, focusing on your choices, composers, background, technical challenges and style conventions.

+• It is compulsory that you are a member of the Senior Choir AND you are a member of at least one ensemble.
+These activities will directly support your musical development in all elements of the GCSE Music course